lowRISC/opentitan/hw/top_earlgrey/doc/top_earlgrey.md

 zero-riscy core, modified to meet Comportability requirements.
 See the [core_ibex specification](https://ibex-core.readthedocs.io/en/latest/) for more details of the core.
-In addition to the standard RISC-V functionality, Ibex will eventually implement M (machine) and U (user) mode (currently just M) per the RISC-V standard.
+In addition to the standard RISC-V functionality, Ibex implements M (machine) and U (user) mode per the RISC-V standard.
 Attached to the Ibex core are a debug module (DM) and interrupt module (PLIC).

 #### JTAG / Debug module